Cxz324/cupidcr4wl/README.md

 <div align="center">

 # 💘 cupidcr4wl 💘
 cupidcr4wl is an Open-Source Intelligence username search tool that crawls adult content platforms to see if a targeted account or person is present.
 The need for a tool of this manner derived from missing persons investigations where dating platforms and concerns of human trafficking were found relevant. cupidcr4wl searches the following platforms:

 **Adult photo, video, and camming platforms | Dating, hook-up, and social platforms | Escort service platforms**

-If you discover certain platforms are returning false positives/negatives, please submit the information in the [issues](https://github.com/OSINTI4L/cupidcr4wl/issues) tab so it can be fixed.
+If you find cupidcr4wl is returning false positives/negatives, please submit the relevant information in the [issues](https://github.com/OSINTI4L/cupidcr4wl/issues) tab so it can be fixed.
+You can also submit a pull request to fix the issue, please read the [contributing](https://github.com/OSINTI4L/cupidcr4wl/blob/main/.github/CONTRIBUTING.md) section to see how to do this.

 The site list that cupidcr4wl utilizes for searching is updated for accuracy and added to regularly.